arturomorarioja-ek/SD_System_Integration_E2026/Lesson01/README.md

     - How what we call SOA today differentiates from the traditional Enterprise SOA pattern (the one that requires an ESB and that is associated to integrations with legacy systems)
     - How web services are a way of implementing modern SOA
     - Check out the following SOA application that has a web application call three services (weather, map, and events): [API consumption](https://github.com/arturomorarioja/api_consumption_app)
+  - **Software Application Patterns**
+    - Make sure that you understand the pros and cons for each pattern, when they should be applied and how likely are they to be paired with specific software architectures

 [WORKSHOP]: #